projectcapsule/capsule/contributing.md

 #### Run Capsule

-Finally, it's time to run locally Capsule using your preferred IDE (or not): from the project root path you can issue the following command.
+Finally, it's time to run locally Capsule using your preferred IDE (or not): from the project root path, you can issue the following command.

 ```
 make run